wazedxwxx/IBTFO/docs/PelePhysics.rst

 #.
 Add a `Make.package` text file in that model folder that will be included by the AMReX make system.
 In most case, this file will contain a single line, `cEXE_sources+=YYY.c` (see the other models for examples if there are auxiliary files in languages other than c to include in the build of this model).

 #.
-Finally, edit the `GNUmakefile` where you want to use this (in, e.g., `PeleC/Exec`) so that `Chemistry_Model` is `XXX`.
-In `PeleC/Exec/Make.PeleC`, the model is expected to be in the folder `${PELE_PHYSICS_HOME}/Support/Fuego/Mechanism/Models/$(Chemistry_Model)`, and it is expected that the folder contains a `Make.package` file to include, so make sure things are where they need to be.
+Finally, edit the `GNUmakefile` where you want to use this (in, e.g., `IBTFO/Exec`) so that `Chemistry_Model` is `XXX`.
+In `IBTFO/Exec/Make.IBTFO`, the model is expected to be in the folder `${PELE_PHYSICS_HOME}/Support/Fuego/Mechanism/Models/$(Chemistry_Model)`, and it is expected that the folder contains a `Make.package` file to include, so make sure things are where they need to be.

 Equation of State
 -----------------

-PeleC allows the user to use different equation of state (eos) as the constitutive equation and close the compressible Navier-Stokes system of equations.
+IBTFO allows the user to use different equation of state (eos) as the constitutive equation and close the compressible Navier-Stokes system of equations.
 All the routines needed to fully define an eos are implemented through PelePhysics module.
 Available models include:

 * An ideal gas mixture model (similar to the CHEMKIN-II approach)
 * A simple `GammaLaw` model